nateq13f/GIS-Data-Science-projects/AWS_RottenPotatoes_website/README.md

 I created entire AWS architecture with possiblity of HA version and serverless version.<br/>
 I ensured the php connection files had the correct credentials for the DB connection.<br/>
-I also helped create the database and uplaoded it from the ec2 isntance into the RDS instance.
+I also helped create the database and uploaded it from the ec2 isntance into the RDS instance.